 Rana Hajjar is an Executive Masters in Cities Alumnus (Class of 2017-2019) where she received a distinction.
 The following story looks at the impact that her consultancy work has had on the refugee shelter sector in Lebanon.

 Rana’s consultancy was written for the Norwegian Refugee Council (NRC) who are actively working in Lebanon to assist with the shelter needs of Syrian refugees.
 The NRC was specifically interested in the outcomes of single- parent female led households.
-Through in depth interviews with nearly 50 households, the consultancy provided key recommendations to the NRC to improve gender mainstreaming to deal with issues of discrimination that these women faced in the private rental market.
+Through in depth interviews with nearly 20 households, the consultancy provided key recommendations to the NRC to improve gender mainstreaming to deal with issues of discrimination and other challenges these women faced in the private rental market.

-Upon completing the consultancy, Rana presented her work in a number of conferences including the UNHCR’s main conference in the region that brought together organisations such as UN-Habitat, Save the Children, the NRC and the Lebanese Ministry of Social Affairs.
-The consultancy received great traction with one of the key donors attending the conference asking Rana to consider expanding her work to include the outcomes of women in two parent households.
+Upon completing the consultancy, Rana presented her work in a number of conferences including one of the UNHCR national shelter working group meetings in the region that brought together organisations such as UN-Habitat, Save the Children, the NRC and the Lebanese Ministry of Social Affairs.
+The consultancy received great traction with one of the key donors attending the conference asking Rana to consider expanding her work to include the outcomes of women in two-parent households.

 The NRC has since used Rana’s consultancy in global shelter conferences, including the Middle East Shelter and Settlements Forum (Amman, Jordan, July 2019) and the NRC Global Shelter and Settlements Seminar (Berlin, June 2019).

 The NRC recently published Rana’s entire work as a key reference point in the shelter sector within its website: